longhorn/longhorn/README.md

 1. On Rancher UI, select the cluster and project you want to install Longhorn on.
 We recommended to create a new project e.g. `Storage` for Longhorn.
 2. Navigate to the `Catalog Apps` screen.
 Select `Launch`, find Longhorn in the list.
 Select `View Details`, then click `Launch`
     1. Longhorn will always be installed on `longhorn-system` namespace.
-    2. Since v0.3.2, Longhorn App will use Rancher Proxy for UI by default, so Longhorn UI can be authenticated by Rancher server.
+    2. Since v0.3.2, Longhorn App will use Rancher Proxy for UI by default, so Rancher can provide authentication to Longhorn UI.

+After Longhorn has been successfully installed, you can access the Longhorn UI by navigating to the `Catalog Apps` screen.

+If there is a new version of Longhorn available, you will also see `Upgrade Available` sign on the `Catalog Apps` screen.
+You can click `Upgrade` button to upgrade Longhorn manager here.
+See more about upgrade [here](#upgrade).

 ## Using YAML file